SiadA2/Threat-Composer-App/README.md

     <img src="./images/Screenshot 2025-10-17 103532.png" alt="Diagram" width="600"/>
 </div>

+### Key Features

 - Multi-AZ deployment for high availabilty.
-- Tasks run in private subnet w/ internet access through NAT Gateways to deny direct public access
 - Load Balancing and HTTPS redirection provided through an ALB
+- Tasks run in private subnet behind the alb to prevent direct internet access
 - Security groups to restrict access to resources
 - Route 53 hosted zone and ACM configured to allow the app to be reached on ```https://tm.nginxsiad.com```